chrisiaut/socialcube_help/en/login.md

 # login

-The "login" event will be sent to your webhook **only the first time** when a user linked their account to your app.
+The "login" event will be sent to your webhook **only the first time** when a user linked their account to your app/game/website.

 ## Webhook data